Reset, rebuild and reignite your business in a crisis economy

 Crises mean change.
 And for any business owner, change means opportunity.

 There is nothing new about a crisis stalling or wiping out a business.
-The COVID-19 pandemic that has hit businesses globally does not feel any more or less devastating to the business owner than if their business was affected by the sudden loss of a dominant client, a trade war, burst water pipes halting operations, intransient employees or their product no longer being relevant to the market.
+Whether it's the sudden loss of a dominant client, a trade war, burst water pipes halting operations, intransient employees, or a product no longer relevant to the market, the devastating impact on a business is the same.

 In Reset, Rebuild, Reignite, the second book from Pavlo Phitidis, his starting point is not how to avoid crises because some are inevitable.
 Instead, he shows how you can use any crisis to reset your business to get relevant, rebuild it to scale, and reignite it to accelerate growth by capitalising on the change and opportunities that any crisis brings with it.

-Stories of business owners who have successfully turned crisis to their advantage are underpinned by Pavlo’s practical, action-oriented insights, tactics and strategies that will have you reading with a highlighter in hand, and will equip you to tackle any crisis that affects your business.
+Filled with stories of business owners who have successfully turned crisis to their advantage, Pavlo's practical, action-oriented insights, tactics, and strategies will equip you with the tools to tackle any crisis affecting your business head-on.